-Key tools in these cases are injunctive awards – injunctions to stop work where your property is or will be negatively affected – and appeals against awards, where a neighbour has halted your developments on what you believe to be inadequate or spurious grounds.
+Matthew and his team are all qualified Solicitor-Advocates, which means that they have the right to appear in the higher courts.
+The team will act for you all the way to a court hearing, if you need to apply for – injunctions to stop work where your property is or will be negatively affected – and appeals against awards, where a neighbour has halted your developments on what you believe to be inadequate or spurious grounds.

 We have substantial experience in both of these areas and understand the importance of a rapid and accurate response to protect your interests.
 We are also experienced in liaising with planning authorities and other relevant professionals to help you address and head off any potential disputes before they impact your activities or the amenity of your property.

 - Injunctive awards

 Party Wall Act disputes